GenPi64/gentoo-on-rpi-64bit/README.md

 You don't need to read the following notes to use the image, but they may help you better understand what is going on!

-> NB some of the following notes need updating for the new 1.6.0 image.
-I plan to do this shortly.

-* For simplicity, the image uses a single `ext4` root partition (includes `/home`), which [by default](#morespace) will be auto-resized to fill all remaining free space on the microSD card on first boot.
-Also, to allow large packages (such as `gcc`) to be built from source without running out of memory on smaller systems, a 1 GiB swapfile has been set up at `/var/cache/swap/swap1`, and on boot this will be auto-resized if necessary, if space becomes tight (by [this service](https://github.com/sakaki-/genpi64-overlay/tree/master/sys-apps/rpi3-expand-swap)).
-Feel free to modify this configuration as desired (for example, you can significantly improve performance under load by setting up a dedicated swap device on a separate bus from the system's rootfs; for details, please see [this short tutorial](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki/Improve-Swap-Perfomance-on-your-RPi)).
-   > Incidentally, it *is* possible to get an RPi3 Model B to boot from a USB drive (no microSD card required); see for example [these instructions](http://www.makeuseof.com/tag/make-raspberry-pi-3-boot-usb/) (try at your own risk!), and furthermore the RPi3 Model B+ can boot a USB-written image *without* modification, as it has the necessary OTP fuses factory set.
-Alternatively, you can retain `/boot` on the microSD card, but use a USB drive for the system root (remember to modify `/boot/cmdline.txt` and `/etc/fstab` accordingly, if you choose to go this route).
-At the time of writing, the RPi4 does not yet support direct USB boot (although this feature is pending, and you can always use the split sys{b,r}oot method just mentioned: NB, *if* doing so I recommend you use the a USB2 port for your rootfs on the RPi4, until the [FIQ](https://www.raspberrypi.org/forums/viewtopic.php?p=1510558#p1510558) is implemented on the aarch64 kernel).

-* As of version 1.3.0 of the image, the [`zswap`](https://en.wikipedia.org/wiki/Zswap) in-memory transparent compressing swap cache is in use.
-Under most normal workloads, this should improve responsiveness when the system starts to run out of memory, by intercepting swapped-out memory pages, compressing them, and storing them in a dynamic RAM buffer instead of hitting flash.
-The `rpi3-zswap` service may be viewed [here](https://github.com/sakaki-/genpi64-overlay/tree/master/sys-apps/rpi3-zswap), and configured via `/etc/conf.d/rpi3-zswap`.

 * Because the Pi has no battery-backed real time clock (RTC), I have used the `swclock` (rather than the more usual `hwclock`) OpenRC boot service on the image - this simply sets the clock on boot to the recorded last shutdown time.
 An NTP client, `chronyd`, is also configured, and this will set the correct time as soon as a valid network connection is established.
    > Note that this may cause a large jump in the time when it syncs, which in turn will make the screensaver lock come on.
 Not a major problem, but something to be aware of, as it can be quite odd to boot up, log in, and have your screen almost immediately lock!
 For this reason, the `demouser` account on the image has the screensaver disabled by default.